webplatform/docs/css/properties/break-after/index.md

 standardization_status: 'W3C Working Draft'
 summary: 'The CSS break-after property allows you to force a break on multi-column layouts.
 More specifically, it allows you to force a break after an element.
 It allows you to determine if a break should occur, and what type of break it should be.
 The break-after CSS property describes how the page, column or region break behaves after the generated box.
 If there is no generated box, the property is ignored.'
 tags:
-  0: CSS
+  - CSS_Properties
-  1: Properties
+  - CSS
-  3: CSS-Regions
+  - CSS-Regions
 uri: css/properties/break-after

 ---